Day 22 - Pilgrim in the Lot River Valley : Vers to Cahors

 medieval buildings, historical landmarks, and artisanal ice cream stores!

-Soon after exploring Cahors cathedral we ventured through the
+Soon after exploring Cahors cathedral, we ventured through the

 marketplace, enjoying very large ice creams to assuage the heat of